GenomicsDB/GenomicsDB-Python/examples/README.md

                         Optional - URL to loader file.
-Defaults to loader.json in workspace --list-samples        List samples ingested into the workspace and exit --list-contigs        List contigs for the ingested samples in the workspace and exit -i INTERVAL, --interval INTERVAL
+Defaults to loader.json in workspace --list-samples        List samples ingested into the workspace and exit --list-contigs        List contigs for the ingested samples in the workspace and exit --list-partitions     List interval partitions for the ingested samples in the workspace and exit -i INTERVAL, --interval INTERVAL
                         genomic intervals over which to operate.
 The intervals should be specified in the <CONTIG>:<START>-<END> format with START and END optional.
                         This argument may be specified 0 or more times e.g -i chr1:1-10000 -i chr2 -i chr3:1000.